 Doctors and scientists are always looking for better ways to care for children and young adults with Ewing sarcoma.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
 Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Clinical trials are used for all types and stages of Ewing sarcoma.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your child's doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 Families decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Ewing sarcoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with Ewing sarcoma.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Ewing sarcoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with Ewing sarcoma.